lanl/vpic-kokkos/docs/source/run.rst

    The user should use this parameter to define the ionizable species.
    Ionizable species will have non-zero values in eV.
 This parameter needs to be defined as a kokkos::View, which is passed to `define_species`, see below.
+Note, copying the ionization energy to the host and device allows the deck to be run on CPUs and GPUs.

    Example of ionizable species: